Build Fuel Cell Cost Models You Can Defend

 CAPEX varies by region

-OPEX depends on assumptions that are rarely stated
+OPEX assumptions are rarely disclosed

-Lifetime and degradation are scattered across old research papers
+Lifetime and degradation data are fragmented

 Reports contradict each other